-Do you know that US Dollars supports Pakistani rupee?
-More the dollars with State Bank of Pakistan, stronger is the rupee.
+Do you know that US Dollars support the Pakistani rupee?
+The more dollars with the State Bank of Pakistan, the stronger the rupee.
 It does not matter whether the inflow of dollars is from loans, exports or remittances.

 An economy, which consumed its forex reserves, built up from loans, to keep its economic growth, is inevitably designed to fall, having little room for the new government to breathe.
 Ultimately, the poor have to bear the consequences of government decisions.